Electromagnetic hypersensitivity: Society and culture

-Some people who feel they are sensitive to electromagnetic fields self-treat by trying to reduce their exposure to electromagnetic sources by avoiding sources of exposure, disconnecting or removing electrical devices, shielding or screening of self or residence, and alternative medicine.
-In Sweden, some municipalities provide disability grants to people who claim to have EHS in order to have abatement work done in their homes even though the public health authority does not recognize EHS as an actual medical condition; towns in Halland do not provide such funds and this decision was challenged and upheld in court.
+Some people who feel they are sensitive to electromagnetic fields self-treat by trying to reduce their exposure to electromagnetic sources by disconnecting or removing electrical devices, shielding or screening their selves or their residences, and alternative medicine.
+In Sweden, some municipalities provide disability grants to people who claim to have EHS to have abatement work done in their homes, even though the public health authority does not recognize EHS as an actual medical condition; towns in Halland do not provide such funds and this decision was challenged and upheld in court.

-The United States National Radio Quiet Zone is an area where wireless signals are restricted for scientific research purposes, and some people who believe they have EHS have relocated there seeking relief.
+The United States National Radio Quiet Zone is an area where wireless signals are restricted for scientific research purposes, and some people who believe they have EHS have relocated there to seek relief.

 Gro Harlem Brundtland, former prime minister of Norway and Director general of the World Health Organization, claims to have EHS.
 In 2015, she said that she had been sensitive for 25 years.

-The 2022 documentary Electric Malady examines the life of a Swedish man called William who claims to have EHS.
+The 2022 documentary Electric Malady examines the life of a Swedish man who claims to have EHS.

+The crime drama television series Better Call Saul, the prequel to Breaking Bad, features the character Chuck McGill, who claims to have EHS.
+McGill lives his day-to-day life without electricity, his house lit by gas lamps, with his reactions to electrical currents playing a part in the story.